Compare & Save on Your Property Survey Today

 • Japanese knotweed indemnity

-An insurance-backed guarantee ensures that the knotweed management firm’s guarantee obligation is met.
+Insurance-backed guarantees ensure that the knotweed management firm’s guarantee obligations are met.
 This is even if the company goes out of business.

 Most mortgage lenders will want this type of insurance in place for any property undergoing knotweed treatment.